Regine Velasquez discography

-Filipino singer Regine Velasquez has released seventeen studio albums, eight soundtrack albums, one live album, fifteen compilation albums, five extended plays (EPs), ninety-three singles (including nine as featured artist), and twenty-three promotional singles.
+Filipino singer Regine Velasquez has released eighteen studio albums, eight soundtrack albums, one live album, fifteen compilation albums, five extended plays (EPs), ninety-three singles (including nine as featured artist), and twenty-three promotional singles.
 In 1984, she won the television talent competition Ang Bagong Kampeon and was signed to a record deal with OctoArts International.
 She released her first single, "Love Me Again", in 1986, under the name Chona.
 After adopting the stage name Regine Velasquez, she signed with Viva Records in 1987 and released her debut studio album, Regine, that spawned three singles—"Kung Maibabalik Ko Lang", "Urong Sulong", and "Isang Lahi".
 In December 1989, she represented the Philippines at the Asia-Pacific Singing Contest, performing the songs "You'll Never Walk Alone" and "And I Am Telling You I'm Not Going", and won the competition.
 Her subsequent studio albums Nineteen 90 (1989) and Tagala Talaga (1991) featured the singles "Narito Ako" and "Buhay ng Buhay Ko", respectively.
 A cover version of "It's Hard to Say Goodbye" with Paul Anka became the lead single for her fourth studio album, Reason Enough, which was released in July 1993.

 After Velasquez signed with PolyGram in 1994, she released her fifth studio album, Listen Without Prejudice, in countries including China, Hong Kong, Indonesia, Malaysia, Singapore, Taiwan, and Thailand.
 It featured the lead single "In Love With You", a duet with Jacky Cheung.
 The album has sold 700,000 copies in Asia, making it the best-selling album of her career to date.
 Two more studio albums were released in the region, My Love Emotion (1995) and Retro (1997).
 In 1998, Velasquez parted with PolyGram and signed with Los Angeles-based producer Mark J. Feist's MJF Company.
 Her ninth studio album, Drawn, was released in November 1998 and includes the singles "How Could You Leave" and "Ikaw".
 The next year, she released her tenth studio album, R2K (1999), which was subsequently certified twelve-times platinum by the Philippine Association of the Record Industry (PARI) and became the best-selling album by a female artist in the Philippines.